pingcap/tidb-operator/en/enable-admission-webhook.md

 Kubernetes v1.9 introduces the [dynamic admission control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) to modify and validate resources.
 TiDB Operator also supports the dynamic admission control to modify, validate, and maintain resources.
 This document describes how to enable the admission controller and introduces the functionality of the admission controller.

+## Prerequisites

+Unlike those of most products on Kubernetes, the admission controller of TiDB Operator consists of two mechanisms: [extension API-server](https://kubernetes.io/docs/tasks/access-kubernetes-api/setup-extension-api-server/) and [Webhook Configuration](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#configure-admission-webhooks-on-the-fly).

+To use the admission controller, you need to enable the aggregation layer feature of the Kubernetes cluster.
+The feature is enabled by default.
+To check whether it is enabled, see [Enable Kubernetes Apiserver flags](https://kubernetes.io/docs/tasks/access-kubernetes-api/configure-aggregation-layer/#enable-kubernetes-apiserver-flags).

 ## Enable the admission controller

 With a default installation, TiDB Operator disables the admission controller.
 Take the following steps to manually turn it on.